How to Start a Blog with Squarespace (2019)

 While you’re looking at the blog post page, hover your mouse around the top of the page and you will probably see intro (again, this depends on your template).
 Here you can add any text you want, eg “Welcome to the Blog!” and maybe a list of blog categories.

-One way to edit your blog page (and your blog posts) in every template is through the Style Editor.
-Navigate out of blog and out of pages and head to Design and into the Style Editor.
+One way to edit your blog page (and your blog posts) fonts, colors and some other settings in every template is through the Site Styles.
+Navigate out of your blog and out of pages and head to Design and into the Site Styles.

 Scroll down until you see settings for BLOG and start playing around with the settings there.